 - a.
-Review follow-up items from the previous meeting:
+Review the follow-up items from previous meeting

 - i.
 For action: approve the minutes

 - ii.
-How is accepting ACT scores progressing?
+Analysis of survey of paid related instruction

 - iii.
-How is the YA-RA crosswalk progressing?
+When will Transition to Trainer be revised?

 - b.
-Implementing CFR 29.30 (AA/EEO requirements)
+Implementing revisions to CFR 29.30 (AA/EEO regulations)

 - c.
 Federal grants to expand apprenticeship

 - d.
-Apprenticeship LEADERs Campaign
+Apprenticeship LEADERs initiative

 - e.
 Apprenticeship Completion Award Program

 - f.
 Other